Snowstorm expected to pound Northeast

 The good news is that the storm is expected to move out quickly.
 However, snow might fall in Boston on following days, and temperatures won't rise above freezing there until Sunday, according to the National Weather Service.

 The storm won't cause hardship much below Washington.
-The nation's capital will get less than half an inch of snow Thursday morning, the National Weather Service said
+The nation's capital will get less than half an inch of snow Thursday morning, the National Weather Service said.

 Up and down temps

-Northeasterners will experience a bit of "weather whiplash."
+New Yorkers will experience a bit of "weather whiplash."

-Temperatures on Wednesday will climb to around 60 degrees in New York and Boston, more than 20 degrees above average for early February.
+Temperatures on Wednesday will climb to around 60 degrees in New York, more than 20 degrees above average for early February.
 They could even hit record high levels on Wednesday afternoon.

 The mild conditions will be extremely short-lived as temperatures plummet overnight and pave the way for snow to begin early Thursday.

-But Wednesday morning was cold, and icy road conditions in the Wakefield area north of Boston caused numerous wrecks, CNN affiliate WFXT-TV reported.
+Wednesday morning was cold in Boston, and icy road conditions in the Wakefield area north of the city caused numerous wrecks, CNN affiliate WFXT-TV reported.

 State officials said Route 128 northbound north of Interstate 93 was closed because of multivehicle wrecks, WFXT said.